ChalmersGU-data-structure-courses/dsabook/src/markdown/11-hash-tables/01-hash-table-overview.md

   used for asymptotic complexity, describing what happens when the number of elements grows really large.
 That will never happen here, since the map can have at most 100 elements.
-- There is an initalization cost to create the array and fill it with null-values, that is linear in the size of the value range.
+- There is an initalisation cost to create the array and fill it with null-values, that is linear in the size of the value range.
   If you have lots of small maps, each containing just a few values, this cost can easily dominate the runtime, and lead to exessive memory use.